MetaSolutionsAB/entrystore/README.md

 EntryStore and EntryScape are being actively developed by [MetaSolutions AB](http://www.metasolutions.se).

-The following organizations have contributed to the development of earlier versions of EntryStore (then: SCAM) and EntryScape (then: Confolio) in the context of various international research and applied projects:
+The following organizations have contributed to the development of earlier versions of EntryStore (then: SCAM) and EntryScape (then: Confolio) in the context of various international research projects:

   * [KTH Royal Institute of Technology](http://www.kth.se)
   * [Uppsala University](http://www.uu.se)